-Improved Multiplication Triple Generation over Rings via SHE
+Improved Multiplication Triple Generation over Rings via RLWE-based AHE

-Deevashwer Rathee, Thomas Schneider, and K. K. Shukla
+Deevashwer Rathee1, Thomas Schneider2, and K. K. Shukla1

-Department of Computer Science and Engineering, Indian Institute of Technology (BHU) Varanasi, India {deevashwer.student.cse15,kkshukla.cse}@iitbhu.ac.in Department of Computer Science, Technische Universität Darmstadt, Germany schneider@encrypto.cs.tu-darmstadt.de
+1 Department of Computer Science and Engineering, Indian Institute of Technology (BHU) Varanasi, India {deevashwer.student.cse15,kkshukla.cse}@iitbhu.ac.in 2 Department of Computer Science, Technische Universität Darmstadt, Germany schneider@encrypto.cs.tu-darmstadt.de

 Abstract.
 An important characteristic of recent MPC protocols is an input independent preprocessing phase in which most computations are offloaded, which greatly reduces the execution overhead of the online phase where parties provide their inputs.
 For a very efficient evaluation of arithmetic circuits in an information-theoretic online phase, the MPC protocols consume Beaver multiplication triples generated in the preprocessing phase.
 Triple generation is generally the most expensive part of the protocol, and improving its efficiency is the aim of our work.
 We specifically focus on the semi-honest model and the two-party setting, for which an Oblivious Transfer (OT)-based protocol is the currently best solution.
-To improve upon this method, we propose a Somewhat Homomorphic Encryption-based protocol.
-Our experiments show that our protocol is more scalable, and it outperforms the OT-based protocol in most cases, improving communication by up to 6.9x and runtime by up to 3.6x for 64-bit triple generation.
+To improve upon this method, we propose a protocol based on RLWE-based Additive Homomorphic Encryption.
+Our experiments show that our protocol is more scalable, and it outperforms the OT-based protocol in most cases.
+For example, we improve communication by up to 6.9x and runtime by up to 3.6x for 64-bit triple generation.

-Keywords: Secure Two-party Computation $\cdot$ Beaver Multiplication Triples $\cdot$ Somewhat Homomorphic Encryption
+Keywords: Secure Two-party Computation · Beaver Multiplication Triples · Ring-LWE · Additive Homomorphic Encryption